*See Syllabus Below

 "I just wanted to say a massive thank you for your courses and other content you put out.
 I've done three of them now and have found them to be immensely valuable.
 They have changed the way I work and even the way I think."

 You should be familiar with the basics of Python.
 You can be slow at writing Python code, but these ideas should not be new to you.
-After signing-up, I will send more details on this so that you can better prepare yourself for the start of the training session.
+After signing-up, We will send more details on this so that you can better prepare yourself for the start of the training session.

 You also need to be familiar with basic network engineering (routing, switching, Cisco CLI configuration).